-MVP DualAccess Complete (HMO D-SNP) must end your membership in the plan if any of the following happen:
+MVP DualAccess Complete with Part D (HMO D-SNP) must end your membership in the plan if any of the following happen:

 - If you no longer have Medicare Part A and Part B - If you are no longer eligible for Medicaid.
 As stated in Chapter 1, Section 2.1, our plan is for people who are eligible for both Medicare and Medicaid.
 Our plan will continue to cover your Medicare benefits for a grace period of up to three (3) months if you lose Medicaid eligibility.
 This grace period begins the first day of the month after we learn of your loss of eligibility and communicate that to you.
-If at the end of the three (3) month grace period you have not regained Medicaid and you have not enrolled in a different plan, we will disenroll you from our plan and you will be enrolled back in Original Medicare. - If you move out of our service area - If you are away from our service area for more than six months - If you move or take a long trip, call the MVP Member Services/Customer Care Center to find out if the place you are moving or traveling to is in our plan's area. - If you become incarcerated (go to prison) - If you are no longer a United States citizen or lawfully present in the United States - If you lie or withhold information about other insurance you have that provides prescription drug coverage - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.)
+If at the end of the three (3) month grace period you have not regained Medicaid and you have not enrolled in a different plan, we will disenroll you from our plan and you will be enrolled back in Original Medicare. - If you move out of our service area - o If you are away from our service area for more than six months - If you move or take a long trip, call the MVP Member Services/Customer Care Center to find out if the place you are moving or traveling to is in our plan's area. - If you become incarcerated (go to prison) - If you are no longer a United States citizen or lawfully present in the United States - If you lie or withhold information about other insurance you have that provides prescription drug coverage